 As an individual contributor or a manager, you interact with two populations — those you work with and those you work for.
 The conversations with these two populations are distinct.
 With co-workers, you speak the Truth.
 You speak it because each of you are slogging out in your respective trenches, so what good is there to say anything but the Truth?

 With managers, you speak the Way.
 The Way are the things we shall do to achieve organizational enlightenment.
 “Verily, I shall scribe a specification and it will be a good thing” or “Yea, it came to pass, I say unto you, I am working weekends.”
 The Way is however you’re communicating up to your manager.
-It’s different content and it’s different tone and if you believe you have the Worst Manager Ever then you’re not doing it right.
+It’s different content and it’s a different tone and if you believe you have the Worst Manager Ever then you’re not doing it right.

 In order to understand how to speak to your manager, you’ve gotta figure out how they acquire information and, chances are, they either gather it Organically or Mechanically.

 Your first job is to figure out whether you’re working with an Organic or a Mechanic.
 To do that, think of any problem as a very complex itch.
 Now, this is no normal itch, it’s a complex itch and scratching said itch is going to take some work.
-Here’s the inner dialog for a Mechanic and then an Organic regarding how their going begin their scratching
+Here’s the inner dialog for a Mechanic and then an Organic regarding how they’re going to begin their scratching

 Mechanic: “An itch.
 Well.
 This itch seems familiar.
 In fact, I scratched this type of itch in January 2001.
 Let me first dig up my notes regarding that itching.
 Excellent.
-We’re going to need an matrix.
+We’re going to need a matrix.
 The vertical column will be action items I can think of that will assess different scratching scenarios and the vertical axis will measure our progress against these different scenarios.
-Ok, we’re going to need a meeting to form a committee… “
+Ok, we’re going to need a meeting to form a committee… ”

 Organic: “Wow, an itch.
 Hmmmm… well, this sucks.
 Hey Frank, we’ve got a itch… whaddya think?
 Yeah, that’s what I was thinking.
 You know, this itch seems familiar… I think I’m going to deeply consider this itch while I drive home, but, first, where’s Mary?
 She knows all about itches and I bet she’ll have some ideas… I wonder what happens when I type itch in Google… HEY… there’s an idea…”

 Mechanics move forward methodically.
-They carefully gather information in a structured manner and store that information in a manner that makes easiest to find again.
+They carefully gather information in a structured manner and store that information in a manner that makes it easiest to find again.
 They quietly observe, they stay on message, they are comfortably predictable, and they annoy the hell out of Organics.

 Organics are all over the place.
 They tend to be loud and they can tell a joke.
 They ask seemingly meaningless questions.
 They lean forward when they talk to you.
 When confronted with a horrible situation, you’re going to think they’re insane because they appear to be still smiling.